Simplifying Business Processes Using Smart Contracts

 Key Benefits of Smart Contracts

-Smart contracts provide various advantages over the traditional contracts for a wide range of industries.
+Smart contracts provide various advantages over traditional contracts for a wide range of industries.

-• Absence of Physical Need: An electronic signature concluded a smart contract, eliminating the need for the parties’ physical presence – a disadvantage that traditional agreements do not have the potential to avoid.
+- Absence of Physical Need: An electronic signature concludes a smart contract, eliminating the need for the parties’ physical presence – a disadvantage that traditional agreements do not have the potential to avoid.

 Key Application and Use Cases